History and world cultures

 The museuls Guimet, Cernuschi and Ennery unveil the richness of their collections of Asian art to the public.
 The Institut du Monde arabe presents the cultural diversity of the Arab countries.
 The Musée d’art et d’histoire du judaïsme reveals the heritage and traditions of the Jewish communities.
-Finally, the Musée du quai Branly – Jacques Chirac which has just celebrated its 10 years of existence, invites visitors to discover the art of Africa, Asia, Oceania and the Americas.
+Finally, the Musée du quai Branly – Jacques Chirac which has celebrated its 15 years of existence in 2021, invites visitors to discover the art of Africa, Asia, Oceania and the Americas.

 A change of scene guaranteed!